 About Tarra Lu

 I spent four formative years living in Haiti, where I witnessed resilience and joy grow through community.
-The warmth, humor, and spirit of the Haitian people, especially the women who surrounded me, left a lasting imprint.
+The warmth, humor, and spirit of my people, especially the women who surrounded me, left a lasting imprint.
 They taught me that beauty and strength can exist even in the most challenging places.

 Growing up between two cultures, I saw the contrast between media portrayals of Black women and the reality of the brilliant, bold, and beautiful women in my own life.
 That contrast became a creative spark.
 My art celebrates that complexity and honors the stories of women whose strength often goes unseen.